jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So, you either see yourself in the video, or humanity will continue the blessed journey of civilization without you.
 I wrote this book to get you dreaming again.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies because they made unhappy people on Main Street realize the big picture.
 Our choices are our most powerful political weapon.
 We increase our power by using modern technology.
 When we use modern tools, we control the levers of power, and thus become the player god of civilization.

-Today, if we don't step up to upgrade our philosophy to the Information Age, we'll keep suffering the unknowns of a degenerating society.
+Today, if we don't step up to upgrade our philosophy to the Internet Age, we'll keep suffering the unknowns of a degenerating society.
 We'll be unhappy extras watching stories of phantom communists and fascists, instead of gazing up to a future as player gods in the stars.

 And if we don't step up, at least with this book, our kids can read what their parents could have done as they regret the choices of player gods who lost because they refused to play the game.